 Crusader Thorns Bombardment Build

-After the introduction of a 7th set piece, the already versatile Akkhan set expands its utility further with the ability to add another set in the mix — in this case, the Thorns of the Invoker set.
+After the introduction of a 7th set piece, the already versatile Akkhan set expands its utility further with the ability to add more sets into the mix — in this case, the craftable Captain Crimson's Trimmings and Aughild's Authority sets.
 The build is designed with Greater Rift solo progression in mind.
 For more information about how this build performs on the ladder, please refer to our Solo push rankings.

 This build also comes with its own speed farming variation, which features a build similar to the present one, but with alterations to fit a speedfarming playstyle.